fscelliott/docsdonewell/_posts/2025-11-18-readme-upgrade-migration.md

 1. You can't use bidirectional sync and the CLI together; they're separate tools requiring different static file directory structures.
 The structure required by the bidirectional sync appears more elegant and maintainable to me.

 2. It _does_ appear that through the web app, someone can make minor edits to the MDX in a special section of each reference page that doesn't show up in the spec source.
 Readme combines those MDX edits plus your spec file to publish the API reference.
-I'm guessing this feature is afforance for contributors who want to general info but don't want to get into the weeds of API reference editing.
-I'll probably discourage my contributors from making such edits just to keep things centralized.
+I'm guessing this afforance is for contributors who want to add general info but don't want to get into the weeds of API reference editing.
+I'll probably migrate any such contributions out of the MDX and into to my spec just to keep things centralized.